 Getting To The Angkor Archaeological Park

 There are 3 types of admission passes USD20 one day pass, USD40 three days pass, and USD60 seven days pass (prices as per Sep 2016).
 A three/ seven-day pass can be used on non-consecutive days but within a month.
 You need the pass to get into some of the larger and popular temples, as well as to gain entry in the Archaeological Park itself.
-This means, if you do not buy the pass, you cannot even see the temples from outside, or even access the 400 square kilometre area of the Angkor Archaeological Park.
+This means, if you do not buy the pass, you cannot even see the temples from outside, or even access the 400 square kilometer area of the Angkor Archaeological Park.